Pediatric Surgery Fellowship

 Fellows rotate in the following specialties:

-• Neonatology: Four weeks on rounds and patient care with the neonatology team to learn about neonatal diseases and the management of non-surgical infants.
+• Critical Care: Rounds and patient care with the neonatology, pediatric ICU and congenital heart teams to learn about neonatal diseases and the management of critically-ill surgical patients

-• Pediatric urology: Two weeks on the pediatric urology service, where the pediatric surgical fellow participates in operative cases and shadows outpatient consultations.
+• Otolaryngology and Urology: The pediatric surgical fellow participates in operative cases and shadows outpatient consultations in pediatric urology and otolaryngology

-• International rotation: Two weeks learning about a different culture and learning about the use of available resources to provide quality care for pediatric surgical disease.
+• International rotation: Exposure to a different culture, learning about available resources to provide quality care for children in an LMIC

 Research & Academic Opportunities

 The fellows have opportunities to further develop the tools and skills for critical thinking, knowledge of literature searching, and critical reading for clinical projects.
-There is vast opportunity for participation in clinical/health services research and educational research in the rich academic environment in the Department of Surgery and throughout The University of Michigan.
-Each fellow will also innovate a quality improvement project geared towards improving healthcare delivery for pediatric surgical patients and families.
+There is vast opportunity for participation in translational, clinical outcomes, health services and educational research in the rich academic environment throughout The University of Michigan.
+Each fellow will also complete a quality improvement project geared towards improving healthcare delivery for pediatric surgical patients and families.
+During a quarterly standardization meeting, the faculty and fellows discuss changes to current practice based on literature review.
+We have a weekly Research Conference and Mentorship Academy within Pediatric Surgery where on-going projects are discussed in addition to where leadership training and career development occurs.

 Salary & Benefits